-PHA Information.
-PHA Name: Housing Authority of the City of College Park 1 PHA Code: MD017 PHA Plan for Fiscal Ye The Five-Year Period o PHA Plan Submission T f the Plan (i.e. 2019-2023): 2023-2027 ☐ Revised 5-Year Plan Submission ı A PHA must identify the and proposed PHA Plan a reasonably obtain additio submissions.
-At a minim specific location are available for an information aum, PHAs must are strongly en on(s) where the proposed PHA F r inspection by the public.
-Addi n on the PHA policies contained st post PHA Plans, including upon couraged to post complete PHA , PHAs must have the elements listed Plan, PHA Plan Elements, and all intionally, the PHA must provide inferin the standard Annual Plan, but explates, at each Asset Management Provides and the Plans on their official websites.
-P formation relevant to ormation on how the cluded from their str oject (AMP) and ma o the public hear public may reamlined ain office or cer Ì itting a Joint PHA Plan and com , No. of Units in ı Each Progra PHA Consortia: (Chee ck box if submi PHA Code itting a Joint PHA Plan and com Program(s) in the Consortia plete table below.)
-Program(s) not in the Consortia No. of Units in ı Each Progra HCV Ì РНА Program(s) in the Program(s) not in the Participating PHAs РНА Program(s) in the Program(s) not in the Participating PHAs РНА Program(s) in the Program(s) not in the Participating PHAs РНА Program(s) in the Program(s) not in the Participating PHAs РНА Program(s) in the Program(s) not in the Participating PHAs РНА Program(s) in the Program(s) not in the Participating PHAs РНА Program(s) in the Program(s) not in the Participating PHAs РНА Program(s) in the Program(s) not in the Participating PHAs РНА Program(s) in the Program(s) not in the n Each Prograi HCV Participating PHAs РНА Program(s) in the Program(s) not in the Participating PHAs РНА Program(s) in the Program(s) not in the
+PHA Name: Housing Authority of the City of College Park PHA Plan for Fiscal Year Beginning: (MM/YYYY): 10/20/24 The Five-Year Period of the Plan (i.e. 2019-20/32): 20/24-20/28 PHA Plan Submission Type: (28/Year Plan Submission PHA Information.
+The Five-Year Period of the Plan (i.e. 2019-2023): 2024-2028 PHA Plan Submission Type: Year Plan Submission PHA Name: Housing Authority of the City of College Park 1 PHA Code: MD017 A PHA must identify the specific location(s) where the proposed PHA Plan, PHA Plan Elements, and all information relevant to the public hea and proposed PHA Plan are available for inspection by the public.
+Additionally, the PHA must provide information on how the public may reasonably obtain additional information on the PHA policies contained in the standard Annual Plan, but excluded from their streamlined submissions.
+At a minimum, PHAs must post PHA Plans, including updates, at each Asset Management Project (AMP) and main office or cer office of the PHA.
+PHAs are strongly encouraged to post complete PHA Plans on their official websites.
+PHAs are also encouraged to provide each resident council a copy of their PHA Plans.
+PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below.)
+PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below.)
+PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below.)
+The Five-Year Period o f the Plan (i.e. 2019-2023): 2024-2028 ☐ Revised 5-Year Plan Submission ı Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia PH HCV A PHA must identify the and proposed PHA Plan reasonably obtain addition submissions.
+At a minimulation office of the PHA.
+PHA. specific location are available for anal information aum, PHAs must are strongly en on(s) where the proposed PHA F ir inspection by the public.
+Adding on the PHA policies contained st post PHA Plans, including upon couraged to post complete PHA Plan, PHA Plan Elements, and all in- itionally, the PHA must provide info in the standard Annual Plan, but ex dates, at each Asset Management Pr formation relevant to ormation on how the cluded from their str oject (AMP) and ma o the public hear public may reamlined ain office or cen Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia PH HCV Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia PH HCV Participating PHAs Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia PH HCV Code Consortia Consortia PH HCV Lead PHA: - Î No. of Units in 1 Each Prograi Participating PHAs PHA Program(s) in the Program(s) not in the Participating PHAs PHA Program(s) in the Program(s) not in the Participating PHAs PHA Program(s) in the Program(s) not in the Participating PHAs PHA Program(s) in the Program(s) not in the Participating PHAs PHA Program(s) in the Program(s) not in the Participating PHAs PHA Program(s) in the Program(s) not in the Participating PHAs PHA Program(s) in the Program(s) not in the Participating PHAs PHA Program(s) in the Program(s) not in the Participating PHAs PHA Program(s) in the Program(s) not in the Participating PHAs PHA Program(s) in the Program(s) not in the Participating PHAs PHA Program(s) in the Program(s) not in the